litaio/lita/README.md

 ## Usage

-To start your Lita instance, simply run `bundle exec lita`.
+To start your Lita instance, simply run `lita`.
 This will load up all the plugins (adapters and handlers) declared in your Gemfile, load any configuration you've defined (more on that later) and start the bot.

 ## Adapters